asmcup/runtime/README.md

-# bitwars
+# asmcup

-`bitwars` is a game where players create small and limited programs to power robots in a virtual environment to compete for prizes.
+`asmcup` is a game where players create small and limited programs to power robots in a virtual environment to compete for prizes.

 ## Install